 Demonstrate Commands And Teach Your Children How To Give Them As Well

 When you introduce the family dog, you should take a moment to demonstrate the tricks which you have taught them.
 This helps to calm your dog and to set the tone of the encounter.
 You can also teach your kids how to give these commands as well.

 Be sure to reward or have your child reward the dog with praise and treats for every command that is followed, and in this way, your dog will learn to obey all of the family members instead of just you.

 Take A Walk With The Family

-A walk in the park is a great way to loosen up tension and to get your dog used to your children and to other people being around.
-Socializing is very important and you should get your Yorkie used to being around your kids and other people as early as possible.
+A walk in the park is a great way to loosen up tension and get your dog used to your children and other people around.
+Socializing is very important, and you should get your Yorkie used to being around your kids and other people as early as possible.

 When Yorkies aren’t socialized, they can get a little codependent on you for all of their attention needs.
 This is something that you want to avoid, so be sure to take some walks with the family so that they become less sensitive to having other people around.